Vintage Hotel Flatware - Spoon

 Gathered from hotels, restaurants, cafés, ocean liners, railroads & estates throughout Great Britain, our Vintage Hotel Flatware is all meticulously reconditioned & replated in hotel-weight silver.
 Our flatware is not a reproduction, it is the genuine article.
 Generally dating from before World War II, this flatware is a perfect example of the quality & craftsmanship that exemplified the British silver industry.
 The patterns are typically based on eighteenth-century English & French sterling silver prototypes.
 Some pieces are more ornate, some are more simple.
 They may be ornamented with a monogram, heraldic crest or the name of a hotel, restaurant or café.
 Each piece is unique, each piece is lovely.

-Please choose either Tablespoon or Teaspoon from the options menu below.
+Please choose either Tablespoon or Teaspoon from the options menu above.
 Dishwasher safe, but hand-washing preserves their shine.
-Spoon measures approximately 7 3/8" in length.
+Tablespoons measure approximately 7 3/8" in length.
+Teaspoons measure approximately 5 3/8" in length.